Giorgio Faletti: Writer

-Faletti was a motorracing enthusiast.
+Faletti was a motor-racing enthusiast.
 In the early 1990s he regularly wrote a column about Rally and Formula One for the Italian weekly magazine Autosprint.

 Faletti's debut as an author was the 1994 humorous book Porco il mondo che ciò sotto i piedi!, published by Baldini & Castoldi, which recounts the exploits of his most famous character, Vito Catozzo, whom he had launched in Drive In.

-In 2002, Faletti surprised critics and audience with his first thriller novel, I Kill (Io uccido), which sold more than four million copies.
+In 2002, Faletti surprised critics and audiences with his first thriller novel, I Kill (Io uccido), which sold more than four million copies.

-At the end of 2002 he suffered a minor stroke.
+At the end of 2002, he suffered a minor stroke.
 In 2004, his second novel, The Killer In My Eyes (Niente di vero tranne gli occhi), sold three million and a half copies.

 Jeffery Deaver said of Faletti: "In my neck of the woods, people like Faletti are called larger than life, living legends."
 In November 2005, Giorgio Faletti received from the President of the Italian Republic the De Sica Prize for Literature.

 In 2006, Faletti released his novel "Outside of an Evident Destiny" Fuori da un evidente destino; the same year he starred in the film Notte prima degli esami being nominated for the David di Donatello Award for best supporting actor.
 He also appeared in the sequel, Notte prima degli esami – Oggi (2007).
-Also in 2007, he played the villain in Cemento armato.
+Also in 2007, he played the villain in Concrete Romance.